Workload Autoscaler automatically scales your workload requests up or down to ensure optimal performance and cost-effectiveness.

 Argo Rollouts supportv0.62.2

-The CAST AI agent is open source, and you can view the complete changelog and release history in our GitHub repository.
-This can help you understand what features and improvements are available in each version.
+The Cast AI agent is open source.
+To understand available features and improvements, you can view the complete changelog and release history in our GitHub repository.

 Cast AI cluster-controller requirements